segeljakt/macro-magic/multitype/README.md

 Standards: `-std=c11` and `-std=c99`
 Optimizations: `-O0`, `-O1`, `-O2`, `-O3`, `-Ofast`

+There are two versions, `heap-based/multitype.h` and `stack-based/multitype.h`.
+The former returns arguments by allocating them on the heap while the latter puts them on the stack.
+The stack-based version is less user friendly since it requires all multitypes to be pre-defined at the top of the file.

 # How to use

-Include `multitype.h` at the top of your source file.
+Include either the heap-based or stack-based `multitype.h` at the top of your source file.

 ```.c
 #include "multitype.h"
 ```

-Define some multitypes which you would like to return from your functions:
+If using the stack based version, define the multitypes which you would like to return from your functions.
+Skip this step when using the heap-based version.

 ```.c
 multitypedefs(